paramjothsingh/Head-Mouse-With-MPU6050-and-Arduino-Micro/README.md

 # Code Explanation

-This code is designed to control the mouse pointer using the movement of the head tracked by an MPU6050 accelerometer and gyroscope sensor.
-Additionally, it includes an assisted click feature that allows users to perform mouse clicks by pausing the movement of the pointer within a specified range.

-## Components Used
-- Arduino Micro
-- MPU6050 Accelerometer and Gyroscope Sensor

-## Libraries Used
-- Wire.h: Library for I2C communication.
-- I2Cdev.h: I2C device library for communicating with MPU6050.
-- MPU6050.h: Library for interfacing with MPU6050 sensor.
-- Mouse.h: Library for emulating mouse functions.

 ## Initialization
 - The code initializes serial communication for debugging purposes and starts communication with the MPU6050 sensor via I2C.